 Following the previous committee meeting in May 2024, the applicant submitted a prior approval application for the construction of 3 agricultural storage barns on this site - 24/00830/AG refers.
 This type of application is time bound and a decision is required to have been issued within 28 days of receipt of the application.
-If no decision has been issued, the applicant is able to commence the development.
+If no decision has been issued, the applicant is able to commence the development if it is permitted development.
 As such the specific legislation which relates to this type of application does not require any public consultation.